Robert Graves: Sexuality

 In 1917, Graves met Marjorie Machin, an auxiliary nurse from Kent.
 He admired her "direct manner and practical approach to life".
 Graves did not pursue the relationship when he realised Machin had a fiancé on the Front.
-This began a period where Graves would begin to take interest in women with more masculine traits.
+This began a period where Graves began to be interested in women with more masculine traits.
 Nancy Nicholson, his future wife, was an ardent feminist: she kept her hair short, wore trousers, and had "boyish directness and youth."
 Her feminism never conflicted with Graves's own ideas of female superiority.
-Siegfried Sassoon, who felt as if Graves and he had a relationship of a fashion, felt betrayed by Graves's new relationship and declined to go to the wedding.
-Graves apparently never loved Sassoon in the same fashion that Sassoon loved Graves.
+Siegfried Sassoon, who felt as if Graves and he had a relationship of a sort, felt betrayed by Graves's new relationship and declined to go to the wedding.
+Graves apparently never loved Sassoon in the same way that Sassoon loved Graves.

-Graves's and Nicholson's marriage was strained, with Graves living with "shell shock", and having an insatiable need for sex, which Nicholson did not reciprocate.
+Graves's and Nicholson's marriage was strained, Graves living with "shell shock", and having an insatiable need for sex, which Nicholson did not reciprocate.
 Nancy forbade any mention of the war, which added to the conflict.
-In 1926, he would meet Laura Riding, with whom he would run away in 1929 while still married to Nicholson.
-Prior to this, Graves, Riding and Nicholson would attempt a triadic relationship called "The Trinity."
+In 1926, he met Laura Riding, with whom he ran away in 1929 while still married to Nicholson.
+Prior to this, Graves, Riding and Nicholson adopted a triadic relationship they called "The Trinity".
 Despite the implications, Riding and Nicholson were most likely heterosexual.
 This triangle became the "Holy Circle" with the addition of Irish poet Geoffrey Phibbs, who himself was still married to Irish artist Norah McGuinness.
 This relationship revolved around the worship and reverence of Riding.
 Graves and Phibbs were both to sleep with Riding.
 When Phibbs attempted to leave the relationship, Graves was sent to track him down, even threatening to kill Phibbs if he did not return to the circle.
-When Phibbs resisted, Riding threw herself out of a window, with Graves following suit to reach her.
+When Phibbs resisted, Riding threw herself out of a window, Graves following suit to reach her.
 Graves's commitment to Riding was so strong that he entered, on her word, a period of enforced celibacy, "which he had not enjoyed".

 By 1938, no longer entranced by Riding, Graves fell in love with the then-married Beryl Hodge.
 In 1950, after much dispute with Nicholson (whom he had not divorced yet), he married Beryl.
 Despite having a loving marriage with Beryl, Graves would take on a 17-year-old muse, Judith Bledsoe, in 1950.
-Although the relationship would be described as "not overtly sexual", Graves would later in 1952 attack Judith's new fiancé, getting the police called on him in the process.
-He would later have three successive female muses, who came to dominate his poetry.
+Although the relationship was described as "not overtly sexual", in 1952 Graves attacked Judith's new fiancé, getting the police called on him in the process.
+He later had three successive female muses, who came to dominate his poetry.